-- These sites work with almost all big online lenders, banks and credit unions, so you get the best offers.
+These sites work with almost all big online lenders, banks, credit unions, so you get the best offers.

-- Soft credit inquiry, which don’t lower your credit score.
+Soft credit inquiry, which doesn’t lower your credit score.

 Credit Unions and Banks Have One of The Cheapest Interest Rates, Let’s Try Them

-If you want to get very low ARR, you have to try banks and credit unions.
+If you want to get a very low ARR, you have to try banks and credit unions.

 Credit unions have lower credit requirements.
 Most of these institutions evaluate your real ability to repay the loan on time – your income and debt to income ratio.
 Credit unions pay less attention to your credit score.
 Even people with bad credit, who prove good income can be approved.
 Credit unions APR are capped at 18%.

 For people with really bad credit, there are payday alternatives.
-These are small amount of cash, typically less than $1,000.
-Their APR are capped at 28%.
-That’s not too cheap, but if we compare this to these 400% payday loan APR, things looks better.
+These are a small amount of cash, typically less than $1,000.
+Their APR is capped at 28%.
+That’s not too cheap, but if we compare this to these 400% payday loan APR, things look better.

-- Credit unions offer payday loan alternative for people with really bad credit.
+Credit unions offer payday loan alternatives for people with really bad credit.

-- Both banks and credit unions offer high amount of up to $100,000.
+Both banks and credit unions offer a high amount of up to $100,000.

-- Banks could request to secure your loan or to add a cosigner, even if you are with perfect credit score.
+Banks could request to secure your loan or to add a cosigner, even if you are with a perfect credit score.

 Secured and Cosigner Loans